KristianKermedchiev/Softuni-JavaScript/Softuni - Applications course/01.HTTP and REST Services/README.md

 In this lecture we covered the following topics:

-Syntax, Functions and Statements

-• Data Types;

-• Variables;
+HTTP and REST Services

-• Strict Mode;
+• HTTP Headers;

-• Operators;
+• CRUD Operations;

-• Functions;
+• REST Services;

-• Hoisting.
+• Popular BaaS Solutions.